Digital Cinematography – The Basics

 Now let’s pick a frame rate.

-In old film, a certain number of pictures would be run through a projector to create the illusion of continuous movement.
-The amount of these pictures that appear per second is called frame rate.
+In old films, a certain number of pictures would be run through a projector to create the illusion of continuous movement.
+The amount of these pictures that appear per second is called the frame rate.
 Frame rate is the frequency at which frames in a television picture, film, or video sequence are displayed.
 A higher frame gives the effect of smoother motion.

 With DSLRs, there are two main frame rates you should be familiar with.

-24 fps/1080p – This is the standard for narrative filmmaking and single camera television shows, like Orange is the New Black or Breaking Bad.
+24 fps/1080p – This is the standard for narrative filmmaking and single-camera television shows like Orange is the New Black or Breaking Bad.
 This look is considered more cinematic, and even on a DSLR, can make your footage look really nice.

 30fps/1080p – This is the standard for broadcast news, talk shows, documentaries, soaps and sitcoms.
 Some people think this looks “cheaper”, but it also gives a sense of realism to what you’re shooting.